JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Analysis

-Here, we check the robustness of our results under different assumptions and methodologies.
-First, we create stacked spectra of galaxies whose continuum is modelled with the same function as for our stacks (see Section \ref{subsec:emis}) and subtracted in advance.
+Here, we verify the insensitivity of our results to different assumptions and methodologies.
+First, we assess the potential biases introduced by altering the order of continuum subtraction, which may be non-negligible, particularly when a large fraction of the sample exhibits substantial continuum emission.
+We create stacked spectra of galaxies whose continuum is modelled with the same function as for our stacks (see Section \ref{subsec:emis}) and subtracted in advance.
 We confirm that this analysis changes \met\ and the chemical abundance ratios by only $\lesssim0.1$ dex, which does not impact our conclusions.
 Second, we test the extinction curve of the Small Magellanic Cloud \citep[SMC;][]{Gordon2003}.
 We find that the assumption of the SMC extinction curve changes \met, Ne/O, Ar/O, and Fe/O ratios by only $\lesssim0.01$ dex.
 The SMC extinction curve can decrease C/O and Si/O ratios by $\sim0.1$ dex, which does not change our conclusions.
 Third, we test the empirical $T_{\mathrm{e}}$[\siii]-$T_{\mathrm{e}}$[\oiii] relation based on $z\sim0$ observations \citep{Hagele2006}, which provides $T_{\mathrm{e}}$[\siii$]\simeq T_{\mathrm{e}}$[\oiii] for the $T_{\mathrm{e}}$[\oiii] values of our stacks.
 We find that this relation decreases Ar/O and Si/O by $\lesssim0.07$ dex and $\lesssim0.2$ dex, respectively, yet our conclusions still hold.
 Fourth, we test AGN photoionisation models \citep{Isobe2025}, considering the possibility of a hidden AGN population \citep{Geris2025}.
 The AGN models can impact \met, C/O, Ar/O, and Si/O ratios by only $\lesssim0.05$ dex.
 Although the AGN models can decrease Ne/O ratios and increase Fe/O ratios by $\sim0.1$ dex, they do not affect our conclusions.
 Finally, we compute Cloudy photoionisation models with silicate dust depletion.
 We adopt a dust-to-gas mass ratio (D/G) of $10^{-3}$, which is around 10\% of the MW \citep[e.g.,][]{Draine2004}.
 The adopted D/G ratio is also the maximum of the simulated values of \citet{Popping2017} within the metallicity range of $12+\log(\mathrm{O/H})<8$.
 We find that the inclusion of dust with $\mathrm{D/G}=10^{-3}$ impacts the chemical abundance ratios by only $\lesssim\pm0.01$ dex, which does not influence our conclusions.